StevanFreeborn/onx-graph/README.md

 ## Server

 The server is a .NET web api that exposes a RESTful API for the front-end to consume.
 It connects to a MongoDB database to store and retrieve data.

+## Client

+The client is a Vue.js application that consumes the server's API.
+It uses [Pinia](https://pinia.vuejs.org/) for state management and [Vue Router](https://router.vuejs.org/) for routing.